-Liabilities for wages and salaries, including non-monetary benefits, long service leave and annual leave are recognised in employee benefits in respect of employees' services up to the reporting date.
+Liabilities for wages and salaries, long service leave and annual leave are recognised in employee benefits in respect of employees' services up to the reporting date.
 They are measured at the amounts expected to be paid when the liabilities are settled.
-Cost for non-accumulating sick leave is recognised when the leave is taken and measured at the rates paid or payable.
+Cost for sick leave is recognised when the leave is taken and measured at the rates paid or payable.